 The Denver Preschool Program makes quality preschool possible for all Denver families with 4-year-old children through a dedicated sales tax first approved by voters in 2006 and renewed and extended in 2014.
-Through the 2017-2018 program year, DPP has provided nearly $106 million in tuition support to help more than 50,000 Denver children attend the preschool of their family’s choice, establishing each child’s foundation for lifelong learning and success.
+Through the 2017-2018 program year, DPP has provided more than $106 million in tuition support to help more than 50,000 Denver children attend the preschool of their family’s choice, establishing each child’s foundation for lifelong learning and success.

 Aprobado por los votantes en 2006 por un período inicial de 10 años, el Programa Preescolar de Denver fue creado para conectar a las familias de Denver con centros preescolares de alta calidad.